ujjwalguptaofficial/fortjs-doc/docs/component/component.md

 description: "Description about components of fortjs"
 ---

-# Components
+# Component

-Components are most important part of fort application.
+Component are most important part of fort application.
+It helps you to write modular code and reuse.
 They are independent & every component has its own lifecycle and scope.
-It helps you to modularize your app & reutilize codes.

 There are three types of components -